 Harsh handling of dogs will not be tolerated.
 Any concerning issues you may see at a trial should be reported to the Chief Steward on the day, if possible.

-Be respectful at the end of a trial.
+Always be respectful.
 A lot of people will have given their time to make your day take place.
-Regardless of what has happened to you, it is good manners to thank the judges, the keeper and the host/landowner, and the field trial secretary.
+Should you get eye-wiped, it is customary to shake the hand of the handler whose dog picked behind you, and the judges before you leave the line.
+It is good manners to stay until the prize giving has been done.
+Regardless of what has happened to you, always thank the judges, the keeper and the host/landowner, and the field trial secretary.
 It is important not to forget the guns.
 They may have paid for the day.
-To say ’thank you‘ costs nothing, but goes a long way.
+To say ‘thank you’ costs nothing, but goes a long way.
 Show good sportsmanship by congratulating the winner and those in the awards.

 Manage your expectations